mircobabini/wp-boilerplate-child-themes/README.md

-# WP Boilerplate for Child Themes v0.1.01-beta
+# WP Boilerplate for Child Themes

 This is a full-featured child theme boilerplate to start with.

 ## Author
 Mirco Babini <mirkolofio@gmail.com> for [SED Web](http://sedweb.it)

+Latest version: v0.1.01-beta

 ## Website
 <http://sedweb.it>